sophielansweeper/embedded-workflow-builder-docs/docs/connectors/teamviewer.md

 Connect to TeamViewer to automate your remote support tasks.

+To Create an OAuth app in Teamviewer:

+1. Login to your [TeamViewer](https://login.teamviewer.com/) account.
+1. In the top right corner select your user icon and select Edit profile.
+1. Navigate to Apps and Select **Create App**.
+1. In the Redirect URL field enter `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`.
+1. Ensure the app has sufficient permissions for an integration and select **Create** upon completion.
+1. Save and copy the **Client ID** and **Client Secret** and enter them into the connection configuration of your integration.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).